FireDynamics/LectureFireSimulation/_sources/content/modelling/02_fluids/01_fluids.md

 $$

 ## Characterisation of Flows
 Flows of fluids (liquids and gases) follow the same principal characteristics.
-In the following there will be no difference in liquid or gas flows.
+In the following, there will be no difference in liquid or gas flows.
 They will only differ in material properties.
 Examples for a fluid flow:

 :::{figure-md} fig-fluid-vortex-island